A shoulder popping out and back in is a dislocation followed by spontaneous or assisted relocation of the joint, often causing pain and instability.

 What Should I Do If My Shoulder Popped Out Of Place And Back In?

 If your shoulder pops out and back in, seek medical evaluation to check for damage.
-Rest, ice, and physical therapy are often recommended to restore stability and prevent further injury.
+Rest, ice, immobilization, and physical therapy are often recommended to restore stability and prevent further injury.

 Conclusion – My Shoulder Popped Out Of Place And Back In: What You Must Know